 Since Kate’s office is fairly compact, we wanted her standing desk to be just large enough to accommodate a laptop.
 We used a simple design from Ikea, which Kate tops with a potted plant when it’s not in use, so the desk looks like an accent table.

 For Kate’s reading nook, we needed a small but comfortable chair.
-The Margie Swivel Chair from Lulu and Georgia was just the right size, and paired perfectly with a concrete side table and versatile ottoman from AllModern.
-Next to the reading nook is a floor lamp, and a handmade charcoal jute basket from The Dharma Door USA filled with Parachute throws.
+The Margie Swivel Chair from Lulu and Georgia was just the right size, and paired perfectly with a concrete side table and versatile ottoman Next to the reading nook is a floor lamp, and a handmade charcoal jute basket from The Dharma Door USA filled with Parachute throws.
 When Kate needs a bit of extra back support, there’s an Azulejos Pillow designed by Justina Blakeney for Loloi rugs at the ready.

 My absolute favorite piece in Kate’s office is the hand-knotted Heirloom Collection Bone+Charcoal rug from Loloi Rugs.
 (I made the mistake of unwrapping it at the Cottage before taking it to the office, and I was so tempted to keep to for myself…)

 Kate wanted the works of a particular photographer on her walls, but his prints were beyond our allotted budget.
 I purchased a catalog of his artwork from a vendor selling rare books, and removed select pages, which I then suspended them from the walls via handmade magnetic frames that I found via Etsy.